jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 3. Provides Date-Time information

 This section provides step-by-step instructions for installing the Arduino apk file onto an Android device.
+Please note, we used a PC running Windows 11 and a Google Pixel 9 running Android 15 for this demo.

 ## Step 1.
 Connect your Android Device to a computer via USB with File Transfer Enabled